sharmaeklavya2/theoremdep-source/includes/optimization/linear-prog/eku-pst.md

 An implicit covering LP is one where $A$ and $c$ are not given to us explicitly.
 Instead, we are given an input $I$, and $A$, $b$, $c$ are defined in terms of $I$.
-(The configuration LP for bin-packing, for example, is defined implicitly.)
+(The configuration LP for bin packing, for example, is defined implicitly.)
 Such an implicit definition is helpful when $N$, the number of columns in $A$, is super-polynomial in the input size $|I|$.
 We assume that $m$, the number of rows in $A$, is polynomial in $|I|$